drone/drone-plugin-index/content/jmccann/hipchat/index.md

 room
 : ID or URL encoded name of the room

-from
+from: drone
-: A label to be shown, defaults to `drone`
+: A label to be shown in addition to sender's name

-notify
+notify: false
-: Whether this message should trigger a user notification (change the tab color, play a sound, notify mobile phones, etc).
-Each recipient's notification preferences are taken into account, defaults to `false`
+: Whether this message should trigger a user notification.
+See https://www.hipchat.com/docs/apiv2/method/private_message_user